We use the following settings for Tomcat on our production server (NixOS/Linux):

 to generate a thread dump in the catalina.out log.

-See Lightweight VPS section, also contains step-by-step installation.Production Server
+See the Lightweight VPS page, it also contains a step-by-step installation guide.